 Neuropathy - distal median nerve

-Conditions that affect connective tissue or cause deposits to form in tissue can block blood flow and lead to nerve compression.
+Problems that affect the tissue near the nerve or cause deposits to form in the tissue can block blood flow and lead to pressure on the nerve.
 Such conditions include:

-In some cases, no cause can be identified.
+In some cases, no cause can be found.
 Diabetes can make this condition worse.

 - Pain in the wrist or hand that may be severe and wake you up at night, and that may be felt in other areas, such as the upper arm (this is called referred pain)

-- Sensation changes in the thumb and pointer (index), middle, and part of the ring fingers, such as a burning feeling, decreased sensation, numbness, and tingling
+- Sensation changes in the thumb, index, middle, and part of the ring fingers, such as a burning feeling, decreased sensation, numbness and tingling

 - Weakness of the hand that causes you to drop things or have difficulty grasping objects or buttoning a shirt